There has been some talk for a while now about how important it is–or isn’t– to have an emergency fund.

 But that’s a discussion for another day…

-The big thing is that emergency funds have been, and will always be necessary tools to have in your financial toolbox.
+The big thing is that emergency funds have been, and will always be necessary tools to have in your financial toolbox, especially in a complete emergency preparedness plan.

-If you’re not very familiar with with the concept, you’re in the right place!
+If you’re not very familiar with the concept, you’re in the right place!

 Let’s start at the very beginning with…